nicmeniconi/TCN-KD-HAR/README.md

 # Optimizing Unimodal Human Activity Recognition TCNs with Knowledge Distillation

-Human Activity Recognition (HAR) plays a pivotal role in advancing applications across healthcare, gaming, and industrial automation.
-HAR models leverage data modalities such as positional, angular, and multimodal inputs to accurately and efficiently capture human movements.
-Understanding the strengths and limitations of each modality, along with innovative fusion methods, enables the development of robust and efficient HAR systems<sup>[1](#references)</sup>.
+This project focuses on optimizing Human Activity Recognition (HAR) models—specifically those using motion capture video data—through Knowledge Distillation (KD).
+We explore various model depths and observation windows of ResNet-like Temporal Convolutional Network models using the [**VIDIMU**](https://zenodo.org/records/8210563) dataset to evaluate the effectiveness of KD for improving unimodal HAR model performance.

+The outcome of this project contributes to the development of efficient HAR systems suitable for real-time applications while maintaining robustness and accuracy.

 ---